Meet the experts

 Back to contents.

-Internal analyses conducted by Global Insights, Access & Technologies estimating number of Teva consumers.
+Internal analysis conducted by Global Insights, Access & Technologies estimating number of Teva consumers.
 Ref 2.1 dated August 2016; Ref 2.2 dated April 2019